wriley/DayZBanditAI/README.md

 ============

 This new package is MP-compatible and works out of the box with any supported DayZ mission file.

-Currently supported DayZ missions:
+Currently supported and tested DayZ missions:
 - Chernarus
+- Celle
+- Namalsk

+Currently supported (but untested) DayZ missions:
+- DayZ Epoch (Chernarus)
 - Fallujah
 - Isla Duala
 - Lingor
-- Celle
-- Namalsk
 - Oring
 - Panthera
 - Takistan
-- Taviana 2.0 (Requires testing)
+- Taviana 2.0 	(Note: DZAI will no longer be updated for Taviana 2.0 after DayZ 1.7.7 is released)
 - Utes
 - Zargabad
 - <b>Note</b>: DZAI version 0.03+ should work with any DayZ mission file.
 However for DayZ mods not listed above, no AI units will spawn from buildings and default DayZ loot tables will be used to generate AI loadouts.
 You will have to create and add your own configuration file to create new spawn points.
 AI may also be randomly spawned by modifying the DZAI_spawnRandom variable.